pivotal/docs-tap/install.md

 * Application Accelerator for VMware Tanzu
 * Application Live View for VMware Tanzu
 * VMware Tanzu Build Service

-Cloud Native Runtimes, Application Accelerator, and Application Live View are available as a package in the TAP repo bundle.
+* SCP Toolkit
+* Supply Chain Choreographer for VMware Tanzu
+* Convention Service for VMware Tanzu
+* Tanzu Source Controller
+* Service Bindings for Kubernetes
+* API Portal

-For instructions on how to add the TAP package repository and install packages from the repository, see [Add PackageRepositories](#add-package-repositories) and [Install Packages](#install-packages) below.
+For instructions on how to add the Tanzu Application Platform package repository and install packages from the repository, see [Add PackageRepositories](#add-package-repositories) and [Install Packages](#install-packages) below.

 You can install Tanzu Build Service v1.2.2 from VMware Tanzu Network.